buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/README.md

 Although in the cases 2 and 3 different units could be used for different instances of the same entity type or for the same measure type in attributes of different entity types, it is recommended not to mix different units for same measure defined types, if it can be avoided.
 Below some examples of each of the above basic cases are given.

-> NOTE&nbsp; In the example instantiations in the form of IFC data exchange files, mainly the measure and unit -relevant attributes are given the values; the other attributes are given no values (in the form of $-sign) independent of whether they should actually have values because of being nonoptional attributes.
+> NOTE  In the example instantiations in the form of IFC data exchange files, mainly the measure and unit -relevant attributes are given the values; the other attributes are given no values (in the form of $-sign) independent of whether they should actually have values because of being nonoptional attributes.

 Table 1 indicates measures, units, and corresponding data types.